16550 UART: Features

 Both the computer hardware and software interface of the 16550 are backward compatible with the earlier 8250 UART and 16450 UART.
 The current version (since 1995) by Texas Instruments which bought National Semiconductor is called the 16550D.

 The 16550A and newer is pin-compatible with the 16450, but the Microsoft diagnostics program (MSD) supplied with MS-DOS 6.x, Windows 9x, Windows Me, and Windows 2000 often report the 16450 chip as an 8250 chip.

-The 16550 FIFO
+The FIFO buffer

 One drawback of the earlier 8250 UARTs and 16450 UARTs was that interrupts were generated for each byte received.
 This generated high rates of interrupts as transfer speeds increased.
 More critically, with only a 1-byte buffer there is a genuine risk that a received byte will be overwritten if interrupt service delays occur.
 To overcome these shortcomings, the 16550 series UARTs incorporated a 16-byte FIFO buffer with a programmable interrupt trigger of 1, 4, 8, or 14 bytes.